hau100993/HBlog/index.md

 ### B. Programing Tools
-This site is used for all usefull programing notes.
+This site is used for all useful programing notes.